 How does the love of God, as demonstrated in the gospel, inform how we share Christ to those in the gay community around us?
-In this video, Dr. Christopher Yuan seeks to answer that question and how Christians can better love their gay brothers and sisters.
+In this video, speaker, author, and Bible professor, Dr. Christopher Yuan, seeks to answer that question and how Christians can better love their gay brothers and sisters.

 The entire video is above, and the complete transcript is below.